bimdata/documentation-old/doc_sphinx/tutorials/guided_tour.rst

 Constant values in API
 -----------------------

-Using the API, there are constant values associated to roles.
+Using the API, there are constant values associated with roles.
 See `the User endpoint`_ to learn about the usage.

 .. note::